website design and seo

 Along with mobile-friendliness, site speed is another UX consideration that affects SEO.
 Google penalizes slow sites in their rankings, and visitors are more likely to bounce if a page takes too long to load (remember the less-than-three-second rule).
 Google’s PageSpeed Insights tool can tell you how fast your sites are and what you can adjust to make them faster.

-SEO Ongoing Growth & Maintenance
+2025 SEO & GEO Growth & Maintenance

 Some key things to monitor for ongoing growth and maintenance: